irusri/geniesys/docs/getting_started.md

 -------------------------
 Database design
 -------------------------
-GenIE-CMS is a file-based CMS with content stored in text files, you don't need a database for the initial version of the CMS.
+GenIE-CMS is a file-based CMS with basic content stored in text files, you don't need a database for the initial version of the CMS.
 However, database is required when we are going to integrate genomic tools into the GenIE-CMS.

 **Creating a new database**